xraypy/xraylarch/doc/installation.rst

    get prompted for an Administrative password by the installer, go back and explicitly choose "Install only for me".

+Alternatively you can download the `GetLarch.sh`_ script, and run that in a Terminal session (Applications->Utilities->Terminal).
+This will download, install, and configure the Larch package, with a result that is nearly identical to the binary installer.
+If you run into any problems with permissions or adminstrative privileges or "unauthorized application" with the package installer, running this installer script actually avoids all of those issues since your user account will simply be running the commands to write files to your home directory.

 .. _install-lin: